Forensic Genetics and Massively Parallel Sequencing

 After completing this course, you will be able to understand, analyse, and interpret forensic genetic data.
 You will be able to understand the latest research and advantages with forensic genetics and MPS work and data analysis.
 Finally, you will be able to work with command line and understand the common way of analysing MPS data.

-The summer course is composed of three modules: a 1-week preparation/self-study, 2-week on-campus module in Copenhagen and, lastly, a written assignment.
+The summer course is composed of three modules: a 1-week preparation/self-study and, 2-week on-campus module in Copenhagen.

 Week 1